BBC Persian Television: Awards

 It appears that Iranian presidential election, 2009 and what followed greatly elevated BBC Persian TV's stature and importance.
 It became the channel that extensively covered the events for the Iranians inside Iran.
 Outside of Iran, the channel was therefore recognised accordingly.

 On 4 November 2009, BBC Persian TV was honoured for the "Clearest coverage of a single news event – television" by the Association for International Broadcasting at its annual global media excellence awards at a gala event in London, England.
 The award was for "the elections that shook Iran".
 It was a half-hour narration of the unrest that developed in the streets of Iran immediately after the disputed June presidential elections.

 On 20 November 2009, BBC Persian TV was honoured at the 12th annual Hot Bird TV Awards in Venice, Italy.
 It was named best news channel for its portrayal of unbiased news in a complex and fast-moving environment.

 Schedule

 The channel broadcasts live from studio 54D in the Peel Wing of BBC Broadcasting House, London, for just over seven hours every day (13:30-20:35 GMT, 17:00-00:05 Tehran time).
 The studio is HD and uses some automated gallery technology.
-Since late 2020, BBC Newsnight and The Andrew Marr Show shares the same studio.
+Since late 2020, BBC Newsnight shares the same studio.

 Repeats of news and entertainment programmes, plus visualised radio bulletins, fill the remaining 17 hours.

 Programmes cover a variety of genres including current affairs, documentaries, light entertainment, culture, science, business and the arts.

 Entertainment programmes such as BBC Sound, Sherlock, Glastonbury Festival and Top Gear are broadcast with Persian dubbing.